 There are many tourist destinations in Peru with a high altitude.
 Not only Cusco; other popular places in Peru include the city of Puno on the shore of Lake Titicaca (12,556 ft; 3,830 m), and Huaraz and the Cordillera Blanca (peaks >18,040 ft.; 5,500 m).

-The most frequently asked questions to our Peru trip counsellors – when people contact us while preparing a trip to Peru – are:.
+The most frequently asked questions to our Peru trip counsellors – when people contact us while preparing a Peru Tour – are:.

 “How will the altitude affect my body?”